flash7even/codeflares-server/blog-documents/guidelines.md

 #### Problem Score
 We have a problem score formula to calculate the score that a contestant receive after solving any problem.
-After solving any problem of difficulty d, a contestant receive **sqrt(d)** points.
-So for the difficulties 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, a contestant receive the following scores:
+After solving any problem of difficulty **d**, a contestant receive **sqrt(d)** points.
+So for the difficulties **1, 2, 3, 4, 5, 6, 7, 8, 9, 10**, a contestant receive the following scores:
-1, 2.82, 5.19, 8, 11.18, 14.69, 18.52, 22.62, 27, 31.62.
+**1, 2.82, 5.19, 8, 11.18, 14.69, 18.52, 22.62, 27, 31.62.**

 ###### Why this score is important?

-1. This score helps us to calculate the minimum efforts you need to give to improve your skill rating.
+1. This score helps us to calculate the minimum efforts you need to put to improve your skill rating.
 So it directly affects the rating progress of a contestant.
-2. It also helps us to determine your skill.
-Your skill in any algorithms depends partially on the total amount of score you received solving problems from that particular algorithm.
+2. It also helps us to determine your skill level.
+Your skill level in any algorithm depends partially on the total amount of score you received solving the problems from that particular algorithm.
+For example, the more difficult problem you solve from Segment Tree, the more it increases your skill in Segment Tree, Data Structure and eventually in your total algorithm skill level.

 #### Individual Skill Generator